awsdocs/aws-doc-sdk-examples/aws-cfn/cross-service/resilient-workflow/README.md

 6. A target group that connects the load balancer to instances in the Auto Scaling group.
 7. A listener that is added to the load balancer and forwards requests to the target group.

-To deploy these resources, you will need to provide several pieces of information about your AWS Account.
+To deploy these resources, you will need to provide information about your AWS account.

-> NOTE: This example assumes your account has a [default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) in the current region.
+> NOTE: This example assumes your account has a [default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) in the current Region.

 | Parameter | AWS CLI                                                                                                      |
 | --------- | ------------------------------------------------------------------------------------------------------------ |